Site icon The Mac Security Blog

 iPads

 Next, let’s look at iPads.
-Only the following iPad models can run iPadOS 17:
+Only the following iPad models can run iPadOS 18:

-Be cautious about buying any models on the older end of the spectrum, relative to age and processor generation.
+As with iPhones, be cautious about buying any models on the older end of the spectrum, relative to age and processor generation.
 These include:

-If you see sales on any of the iPad models in the two lists above, consider that you might get less than a year or two of running a fully patched iPadOS; after that, it might only run a previous year’s not-fully-patched iPadOS.
+If you see sales on any of the iPad models in the list above, consider that you might get less than a year or two of running a fully patched iPadOS; after that, it might only run a previous year’s not-fully-patched iPadOS.
 You’ll need to determine whether the sale price point makes it worth the risk of potentially not having a fully patched iPad in less than 1–2 years from now.

 Apple Watches